ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **disasterRecoveryRemoveStandby**
-> object disasterRecoveryRemoveStandby($body)
+> \Swagger\Client\Model\DisasterRecoveryRemoveStandbyResult disasterRecoveryRemoveStandby($body)

 Unconfigure VCO disaster recovery on the current server

 Unconfigure VCO disaster recovery on the current server.
 Also, make a best-effort call to removeStandby on the paired DR server.
 No input parameters are required.
+Privileges required:  `CREATE` `REPLICATION`

 ### Example
 ```php